SensesProject/extreme-events/src/assets/text/en.md

 +++ intro 1

-At +2\,°C global warming, @yellow(heatwaves) will affect substantial portions of the global land surface.
+At +2\,°C global warming, @yellow(heatwaves) can affect substantial portions of the global land surface.

 +++ intro 2

-Coastal regions – some of them densely populated – are increasingly exposed to @neon(tropical cyclones).
+Coastal regions – some of them densely populated – are projected to be increasingly exposed to @neon(tropical cyclones).

 +++ intro 3

-And agriculture increasingly suffers from @orange(crop failure).
+And agriculture is projected to increasingly suffer from @orange(crop failure).

 +++ intro-module